-The Budget Analyst will work in collaboration with staff to project, manage, evaluate, and monitor all financial transactions and budgets related to programs and operations, including general operating and personnel – with over 75 active budgets that include gifts and endowments totaling nearly $1 Million.
-Responsibilities include:
+The Budget Analyst will work in collaboration with Program Directors to project, manage, evaluate, and monitor all financial transactions and budgets related to programs and operations, including general operating and personnel.
+There are between 30 staff and six contractual employees currently working at HEBCAC.

-Monitor and prepare budget tracking and forecasting documents for staff and student leaders to ensure budget accountability and effective management of records as required for audits and planning
+Monitor and prepare budget tracking and forecasting documents for staff and board to ensure budget accountability and effective management of records as required for audits and planning

 Interpret and review financial data to evaluate and determine financial performance and financial projections

 Perform complex reconciliations of monthly expenditure statements and prepare documents required to maintain balanced accounts for review by staff